ethransom/synbioblast/update_1.md

 * **Downloaded the sample BLAST database “16SMicrobial”** to run sample queries on.
 This database stores the 16S ribosomal RNA sequence for a large number of Bacteria and Archaea.
-(This sequence rarely evolves due to its importance and is often used for determining prokaryote phylogenies as a result.)
+(This sequence rarely evolves due to its importance in cell metabolism and is often used for determining prokaryote phylogenies as a result.)
 [View the database.](https://github.com/schnauzer/synbioblast/tree/master/16SMicrobial)

  * **Wrote a simple web server that displays a form** for users to construct their queries.